9 best leaf blowers in 2026 – as tested by our expert reviewers

 Think about the following features before you buy:

-- Variable speed controls - air speed, measured by metres per second or kilometers per hour), and airflow (measured by cubic meters per hour).
+- Variable speed controls - air speed (measured by metres per second or kilometres per hour), and airflow (measured by cubic metres per hour).
 Dry leaves are light and easy to shift, but wet, compacted leaves and other debris will need more power.
-Variable speed control is a useful feature as it allows you to change the speed and power depending on where you’re working – you’ll want to be gentle around plants whereas more oomph will help on lawns.
+Variable speed control is a useful feature as it allows you to change the speed and power depending on where you’re working – you’ll want to be gentle around plants, whereas more oomph will help on lawns

-- Mulching blades - Metal blades are tougher than plastic, as well as more durable, so are the preferable choice.
+- Mulching blades - Metal blades are tougher than plastic, as well as more durable, so are the preferred choice

 Buyer's Guide to budget leaf blowers - video